deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt4-fourth-year.md

 "True."

-"Speaking of shitty special effects…" BASEBALL stuck his head in the kitchen.
+"Speaking of shitty special effects..."
+BASEBALL stuck his head in the kitchen.
 "We're watching the Power Rangers movie next, if you're interested Major?"

 "Oh man, I've not watched that since I was a kid!"
 Rylee stood up.
 "See you through there, Arés?"